-At Bramfield House School we provide an education that provides Boys with opportunities to explore and develop their own moral values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
-Throughout the curriculum, we encourage Boys to respect the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-As part of the wider SMSC curriculum, Boys are encouraged to act responsibly and work to support their own and the wider community.
-Work is carried out on the development of Boys understanding of institutions such as Police, Fire, NHS, Post Office, Law and Courts etc. Coupled with this Boys are supported to understand democracy in society and how to participate in processes such as voting in local and national elections through the use of mock election processes.
+At Bramfield House School we provide an education that provides pupils with opportunities to explore and develop their own moral values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.
+Throughout the curriculum, we encourage pupils to respect the fundamental British values of democracy, the rule of the law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+As part of the wider SMSC curriculum, pupils are encouraged to act responsibly and work to support their own and the wider community.
+Work is carried out on the development of pupils understanding of institutions such as Police, Fire, NHS, Post Office, Law and Courts etc. Coupled with this pupils are supported to understand democracy in society and how to participate in processes such as voting in local and national elections through the use of mock election processes.

-We understand the key role this plays in allowing Boys to achieve and develop both academically and socially.
+We understand the key role this plays in allowing pupils to achieve and develop both academically and socially.
 These key concepts will be promoted throughout the curriculum and in all aspects of school life.
-Evidence of work / activities in this area can be seen on the SMSC Grid-maker.
+Evidence of work / activities in this area can be seen in the PSHE Curriculum overview and the class floor books.

 The school pays particular regard to the Equality Act 2010 and the characteristics set out in it.
-The teaching around the protected characteristics can also be evidenced on the SMSC Grid-maker.
+The teaching around the protected characteristics can also be evidenced through the PSHE programme.